April · Fair Housing Month

 Fair housing isn't just a class requirement.

-It's a working knowledge of the system we operate inside of.
-Every buyer we help, every listing we take — it all runs on a foundation that was, for decades, deliberately unequal.
-The work today is to understand that foundation clearly enough to represent our clients well and to not repeat it.
+It's a working knowledge of the system real estate operates inside of.
+Every buyer, every listing in Pierce County runs on a foundation that was, for decades, deliberately unequal.
+An agent following fair housing understands that foundation clearly enough to represent clients well and to not repeat it.

 Quick check